1918 Detroit Tigers football team: Schedule

-Game notes
+Game summaries

 At Albion

 On November 16, 1918, the University of Detroit football team lost by a 13–2 score to at Alumni field in Albion, Michigan.
 The game was played in the rain and on a muddy field.
 Two Detroit players sustained broken bones in the game and were taken to the hospital.
 The University of Detroit played only two games against Albion.
 Albion won the 1918 game, and Detroit won the other game, played in 1930, by a 51–0 score.

 At Detroit Junior College

 On Thanksgiving Day (November 28), the University of Detroit team lost by a 6–0 score to Detroit Junior College (DJC) at Goldberg field in Detroit.
 DJC's captain and fullback, Wayne Brenkert, scored the game's only points on a 30-yard touchdown run in the first quarter.
 DJC became Wayne University.
 The schools did not meet again until 1940.
 Thereafter, they met another 10 times, but the 1918 game remained the only victory by a DJC/Wayne squad.